radiatecode/dachartjs/README.md

 > You can create your own custom type by extending **[BaseChartType](src/Abstracts/AbstractChart.php)**.
 Namespace could be **App\Charts\Types** (create Charts\Types folder inside the app folder)
 ## Dataset Facade
-Dataset Facade can be helpful to generate dataset for chart configuration, each dataset has various properties such as label, background color, border color, data, fill, boarder width etc. A single dataset is made by setting up these properties.
+Dataset Facade can be helpful to generate datasets for chart, each dataset has various properties such as label, background color, border color, data, fill, boarder width etc.
 Above examples or sample code shows that how to generate datasets by using **Dataset Facade**
 ### Methods
 See the available [methods](src/Contracts/DatasetInterface.php) of Dataset Facade